West Coast Express

 Service is provided between Downtown Vancouver and the municipalities of Port Moody, Coquitlam, Port Coquitlam, Pitt Meadows, Maple Ridge, and Mission.
 Along its route, several stations interchange with the SkyTrain metropolitan rail system as well as local bus services.
 Additionally, Waterfront station in Downtown Vancouver provides a connection to the SeaBus passenger ferry.

+History

+Service on the West Coast Express began on November 1, 1995, under the management of BC Transit.
+It was transferred to TransLink on April 1, 1999, the successor to BC Transit's operations in Greater Vancouver.
+In 1997, an onboard education program called the "Brain Train" was introduced; for a fee, passengers in a dedicated car would listen to weekly lectures from a Capilano College instructor in various subjects, including foreign languages and public speaking.